NandaPriya/NandaPriya/README.md

 <h4>👋 Hi There, I'm Ananda Priya Yustira!</h4>

-An individuals focuing on Mobile Development using Kotlin and Flutter.
+An individuals focusing on Mobile Development using Kotlin and Flutter.
 Currently, i am also learning backend development in my free time to enhance my skills.

 <h4>Let`s Connect on Social Media 😄</h4>